Appendix A — Certification Frequently Asked Questions

 What happens if I don’t meet the CE requirements or pay the annual certification fee?

 If you do not meet the CE requirements by the end of each three-year recertification period you will no longer be certified and your certification may be terminated.
 Also, if you do not maintain your credential by paying the annual certification maintenance fees, you will no longer be certified.
-You will need to reinstate your credential.
+If eligible, you will need to reinstate your credential.
 You will only be eligible to earn CE once you have completed the reinstatement process.
 No CE can be earned for education programs completed or reported during your inactive period.
+If you are not eligible for reinstatement, you will be required to retest to be eligible to regain the credential.
+To do so, you must meet a current pathway of eligibility, submit an exam application for review and approval, and receive a passing score on the exam.

 Will the CBDM remind me if I am short on CE hours?